Primary Curriculum and the NCCA

 the educational, cultural, social and economic aspirations and

-changing nature of society and aims to help children to adjust
+nature of society and aims to help children adjust accordingly.

 The curriculum is divided into the following key areas: